sentiprojects/ElecMorocco2016/README.md

 # ElecMorocco2016
-Sentiment analysis dataset of Arabic facebook comments about the Moroccan elections of 2016.
+ Sentiment analysis dataset containing 10254 Arabic facebook comments about the Moroccan elections of 2016.
+ The comments are written in standard arabic and morrocan dialect.